Tumble N’ Dots is a private pediatric therapy clinic located in Irvine CA.

 Avital believes in helping parents to focus on the strength and abilities of each child while incorporating behavior plans and strategies to foster success.

-In her free time, Avital enjoys spending time with her husband and 3 young children and dog, going to the beach, hiking, and traveling.
+In her free time, Avital enjoys spending time with her husband, 3 young children, and her dog, going to the beach, hiking, and traveling.